-Hausknost highlighted the importance of ensuring any funds you donate are indeed going to a reputable organization.
+Alan Wolberg, manager of wealth planning for City National Bank highlighted the importance of ensuring any funds you donate are indeed going to a reputable organization.

-“It's critical to do your due diligence and research the reputation of the charity you want to donate to," she said.
+“It's critical to do your due diligence and research the reputation of the charity you want to donate to," he said.
 "A good site is Charity Navigator.
 It's a great platform that says it provides data on 1.8 million nonprofits in the United States.
 The site objectively rates charities based on their financial health, how much they spend on administration and several other factors."